OpenDSA/OpenDSA/RST/en/Glossary.rst

    object
       An instance of a class, that is, something that is created and takes up storage during the execution of a computer program.
+      In the :term:`object-oriented programming paradigm`, objects
+      are the basic units of operation.
+      Not only do they have state (variables), but they know how to perform certain actions (:term:`methods <method>`).

+   object-oriented programming paradigm
+      An approach to problem-solving where all computations are carried out using :term:`objects <object>`.

    object space decomposition
       A from of :term:`key space decomposition` where the